lunanerdderg/Reefbackend/README.md

 * Read Modlist for functions which need it, and print it at request for user
 * Add mods to Profiles from Library
 * Apply Profiles to actual Subnautica game directory
-* Keep track of mod versions
+* Keep track of Github mod versions
 * Function to save all changes to Profile made in-game
 * Keep track of Modlist dependencies
 * Implement Nexus compatibility (using API key)
   * List available mods from Nexus
+  * Keep track of Nexus mod versions
   * Download mod files from Nexus
   * Keep track of Nexus mod dependencies
 * Implement `help` command